detekoi/compact-chat-overlay/README.md

    - `?instance=talking` for your talking/webcam scene
    - `?instance=intro` for your stream intro scene

-#### Option 2: Use the Instance Manager (NEW!)
+#### Option 2: Use the Chat Scene Creator (NEW!)

-The new Instance Manager provides a comprehensive UI for creating and managing overlay instances:
+The new Chat Scene Creator provides a comprehensive UI for creating and managing overlay instances:

-1. Open `instance-manager.html` in your browser
+1. Open `chat-scene-creator.html` in your browser
-2. Create named instances with custom settings
+2. Create named chat scenes with custom settings
-3. Generate OBS-ready URLs for each instance
+3. Generate OBS-ready URLs for each scene
-4. Import/export instance configurations
+4. Import/export scene configurations
-5. Test and preview instances before using them in OBS
+5. Get step-by-step OBS setup instructions

-The Instance Manager makes it easy to manage multiple overlays for different scenes, with a visual interface for all settings.
+The Chat Scene Creator makes it easy to manage multiple chat overlays for different scenes, with a user-friendly interface for all settings and detailed instructions for OBS integration.

 ### Configuring the Overlay